drlight17/kibana-menu-hide/README.md

 # kibana-menu-hide
 Kibana plugin for main menu elements hiding based on the permissions of current user.
 Also have some UI fixes.
-Tested with Chrome, Edge and IE11 browsers<br>
+Tested with Chrome, Edge and IE11 browsers Kibana version 7.7.0<br>
 -------------------------------------------------<br>
 ***KNOWN BUGS***<br>
 NO